suraj7564/LeetCode-Susbmission/Leaves to DLL - GFG/README.md

 <p><br>
 <span style="font-size:18px"><strong>Your Task: &nbsp;</strong><br>
-You dont need to read input or print anything.
-Complete the function <strong>convertToDLL()</strong> which takes root of the given tree as input parameter and returns the head of the doubly link list.</span></p>
+You don't need to read input or print anything.
+Complete the function <strong>convertToDLL()</strong> which takes the root of the given tree as input parameter and returns the head of the doubly link list.</span></p>

-<p><span style="font-size:18px"><strong>Note:</strong><br>
-The generated output will contain the inorder traversal of the modified tree, the DLL from left to right and the DLL from right to left.</span></p>

 <p><span style="font-size:18px"><strong>Expected Time Complexity:</strong> O(N)<br>
 <strong>Expected Auxiliary Space:</strong> O(height of tree)</span></p>